ClojureNauts/clojurenauts-twitter-bot/README.md

 We followed the [tutorial][heroku-tutorial] and adopted it to the project.

+### GitHub Webhooks

+> Webhooks allow you to build or set up integrations which subscribe to certain events on GitHub.com

+See the [documentation][webhooks] for more information.

 ### Twitter API

 > To give everyone the power to create and share ideas and information instantly, without barriers.